Korean border troops check removal of each other’s posts

-INSIDE THE DEMILITARIZED ZONE (AP) — Dozens of South Korean soldiers are visiting the site of front-line North Korean guard posts to verify their removal as part of measures to reduce tensions.
+INSIDE THE DEMILITARIZED ZONE (AP) — Dozens of South Korean soldiers visited former front-line North Korean guard posts on Wednesday to verify their recent removal as part of warming diplomacy by the rival Koreas while U.S.-North Korea nuclear disarmament efforts remain stalled.

-The two Koreas each dismantled or disarmed 11 of their guard posts inside their 248-kilometer (155-mile) -long border.
-They later agreed to exchange inspection teams to verify each other’s works.
+The two Koreas have each dismantled or disarmed 11 of their guard posts inside the Demilitarized Zone that forms their 248-kilometer (155-mile) -long, 4-kilometer (2.5-mile) -wide border.
+The removals will leave South Korea with about 50 other DMZ posts and North Korea with 150, according to defense experts in South Korea.

-A small group of journalists was allowed to enter the border to watch one of the South Korean teams departing to the site of a North Korean guard post on Wednesday morning.
+A small group of journalists was allowed to enter the zone to watch a South Korean team leave for a North Korean guard post on Wednesday morning to verify its destruction.
+North Korean teams wre also going to verify the work on the South Korean side of the zone later Wednesday.

-Seven helmeted South Korean soldiers wearing backpacks were met by North Korean troops at the borderline where a signboard marking the military demarcation line stands.
+Seven helmeted South Korean soldiers wearing backpacks, one carrying a camera and another a camcorder, approached the line separating the north and south sides of the DMZ.
+North Korean troops then walked in a row down a hill to meet them.
+The soldiers from the rival Koreas exchanged handshakes before moving up the hill together to go to the dismantled North Korean guard post.

 Most Read Nation & World Stories